Flying Artie is a young bay colt who was foaled in 2013. He has only run a few races but placed in every single one of them.

 Flying Artie, however, looks set to take on his older stable mate’s hoof print, beating him at Coolmore on the 28 of October 2016.
 His sites are now set on some group one races at Coolmore after his well-deserved current spelling session.

 Racing is a tough sport on its equine athletes, and some do pull up with wear and tear after a while.
-This is something that anyone who enjoys Caulfield Cup betting, or betting on any races needs to remember as a horse’s performance is directly linked to its health and fitness.
+This is something that anyone who enjoys racing, or betting on any races needs to remember as a horse’s performance is directly linked to its health and fitness.

 Flying Artie had always been a sound horse, so it was much to his trainers surprise when he pulled up with a pulse in his near fore.
 The diagnosis was sesamoiditis.
 The sesamoid bone is a small bone in a horse’s hoof that lies alongside the bottom of the cannon bone at the back of the fetlock.